morinlab/llmpp_shiny/README.md

 ### Participating in Variant Review

 When you are ready, use [this page](https://shiny.rcg.sfu.ca/u/rdmorin/llmpp_shiny/) to review the variants.
+The interface should be relatively self-explanatory.
+Be sure to enter a user ID in the box to avoid your submissions being tracked under `anonymous`.
+We recommend using the first part of the email address associated with your GitHub account (everything before the `@`).